santugowda/GridPhoto-App/README.md

 # PhotoApp
 Sample Android app which displays photos from Flikr api, loads in girds on an endless scrollable list.
-On click of any item/photo displays the full image along with the title assosiated with it.
+On click of any item/photo displays the full image along with the title associated with it.

 * Displays a grid of Images in a list
 * Loads a JSON list from an endpoind and change the page of images by changing the query parameter page=X (X being the page of images to return)